-- The right to know the location and types of education records maintained on students by Florida College. - The right to prevent disclosure of directory information by requesting nondisclosure at the registrar's office.
+- 1. The right to know the location and types of education records maintained on students by Florida College. - 2.
+The right to prevent disclosure of directory information by requesting nondisclosure at the registrar's office.
 Directory information includes the student's name, address, campus and permanent telephone numbers, dates of attendance, class, previous institution(s) attended, major field of study, awards, honors, and degrees conferred including dates.
-Directory information is generally considered public and shall be released by the college unless the student requests in writing that it not be released.

-- 3. The right to consent in writing to disclosures of personally identifiable information contained in the student's education record.
+Directory information is generally considered public and shall be released by the college unless the student requests in writing that it not be released. - The right to consent in writing to disclosures of personally identifiable information contained in the student's education record.
 Personally identifiable information includes all information about a student that is not directory information, including but not limited to names of family members, social security numbers and personal characteristics which would make the student's identity easily traceable.
-The college will not release such without a student's prior written consent. - The right to inspect the student's education records and to obtain a copy of the student's education record after 24-hour notice to the Registrar's office. - The right to request the amendment of the student's education records to ensure that they are not inaccurate, misleading or otherwise in violation of the student's privacy or other rights.
+The college will not release such without a student's prior written consent.

+- 4. The right to inspect the student's education records and to obtain a copy of the student's education record after 24-hour notice to the Registrar's office. - The right to request the amendment of the student's education records to ensure that they are not inaccurate, misleading or otherwise in violation of the student's privacy or other rights. - 6.
+The right to obtain a copy of the college's student information policy.
+Students and parentsmay obtain a copy of this policy from the Registrar's office.